geoglows/old-training.geoglows.org/content/streamflow-model/bias-correction.rst

 flows.
 These biased predictions prevent their use at a local scale because the bias can significantly affect the accuracy of a simulated flood event and, if incorrect, can cause decision-makers to lose confidence in models.

+A bias correction method derived from the method presented by `Farmer et al.(2018) <https://hess.copernicus.org/articles/22/5741/2018/>`_, which is based on the flow duration curve, has been proposed to correct the bias in the GEOGLoWS ECMWF simulated streamflow.
+First, the flow duration curve is calculated from thehistoric simulated timeseries and theobserved streamflow timeseries for each month.
+A flow duration curve shows the cumulative percent of time that any given discharge was exceeded during a given period.
+In the graphic below, the flow duration curves are shown on the right.
+Yellow is the original simulated data, blue is observed, and red is the simulated data after bias correction.

+Using the flow duration curve, we can estimate the non-exceedance probability of every simulated value for each month.
-A bias correction method based on the method presented by Farmer et al.(2018) based on the flow duration curve to correct the bias in simulated streamflow is  proposed.
-For every month in observed and historic simulated time series, we calculate the flow duration curve.
-After that, in a single month, we can estimate the non-exceedance probability of every simulated value.
-Therefore we can estimate the observed streamflow value that corresponds to that non-exceedance probability.
-Finally, we convert the simulated value by replacing it with the equivalent observed streamflow to the same non-exceedance probability.
+This is shown in the graphic as the top horizontal line, connecting the simulated data to the simulated flow duration curve.The vertical line shows that same non-exceedance probability on the observed data flow duration curve.
+We can then estimate the observed streamflow value that corresponds to that non-exceedance probability.
+Finally, we correct the simulated value by replacing it with the equivalent observed streamflow to the same non-exceedance probability, shown by the bottom horizontal line.

 .. image:: /_static/imgs/bias-correction/intro-flow-duration.png
    :width: 550